-- I. The School Board at its organizational meeting held on the third Tuesday after the first Monday in November, shall elect a chairperson and a vice-chairperson, and such other officers, as the Board may determine annually.
-If a vacancy occurs in the chairperson position, the School Board shall elect a chairperson at the next regular or special meeting. - II.
+- I. The School Board shall reorganize annually in November of each year.
+In an election year, the date of the reorganization meeting shall coincide with the requirements of Section 100.041(3)(a), Florida Statutes, or the second Tuesday following the general election.
+In non-election years, the School Board may schedule the date of the reorganization meeting during any week in November in order to avoid any conflicts with Thanksgiving week. - II.
+At its annual reorganization meeting, the School Board shall elect a chairperson and a vice-chairperson, and such other officers, as the Board may determine annually.
+If a vacancy occurs in the chairperson position, the School Board shall elect a chairperson at the next regular or special meeting. - III.
 The chairperson shall preside at all School Board meetings, appoint committees, and perform such other duties as may be prescribed by law or by action of the School Board.
 The Chairperson shall represent the School Board in deliberations with other school boards, districts, or agencies unless another member of the School Board is so designated.
 Further, the Chairperson of the School Board shall sign all official documents, minutes of School Board meetings, and any other School Board documents as shall be necessary by law or School Board direction.
 The vice-chairperson shall preside in the absence of the chairperson and shall perform such other duties of the chairperson as required by circumstances.
-The chairperson and vice-chairperson shall be bonded in the manner prescribed by the State Board of Education. - III.
+The chairperson and vice-chairperson shall be bonded in the manner prescribed by the State Board of Education. - IV.
 The Superintendent, as provided by law, shall be the secretary and executive officer of the School Board.
 At any organizational meeting, the Superintendent shall act as chairperson until the organization of the School Board is completed.